lottehime/ACNH-Pattern-Research/README.md

 # ACNH-Pattern-Research
-Research on ACNH pattern data for fixing some save editor bugs.
+Research on Animal Crossing: New Horizons design pattern data for fixing some save editor bugs.
-This is in reference to fork: https://github.com/lottehime/NHSE
+~~This is in reference to fork: https://github.com/lottehime/NHSE~~
+Results were submitted to NHSE master and merged! 🥳

 ### What is it?